chef-boneyard/chef-web-docs-2016/includes_install/includes_install_manager_server_ha.rst

    If the |enterprise rb| file does not exist, then create the file and add this setting to it.
 This step is required for each of the front end servers in the |chef server oec| deployment.

 #.
-Reconfigure the |chef server oec| server:
+Reconfigure the |chef server|:

    .. code-block:: bash

       $ private-chef-ctl reconfigure

-   This step is required for each of the front end servers in the |chef server oec| deployment.
+   This step is required for each of the front end servers in the |chef server| deployment.
 For example, in a configuration with two back end servers and three front end servers, this command would need to be run on all three front end machines.

 #.
 Reconfigure the |chef manage| server: